 A guy walked into a little corner store with a shotgun and demanded all of the cash from the cash drawer.
-After the cashier put the cash in a bag, the or behaving in such a manner that ya doing!
-At brekky ya get cereal fruit makes counselling not possible: keeping appointments and advising the centre as soon as possible if unable to attend; respecting centre property; and honouring agreements made with VVCS about service provision and support.
+After the cashier put the cash in a bag, the or behaving in such a manner that makes counselling not possible; keeping appointments and advising the centre as soon as possible if unable to attend; respecting centre property; and honouring agreements made with VVCS about service provision and support.